 Prior to the launch of NLS, public investors that wished to view market data to monitor their portfolios generally had two choices: (1) Pay for real-time market data or (2) use free data that is 15 to 20 minutes delayed.
-To increase consumer choice, NASDAQ proposed a four-month pilot to offer access to real-time market data to data distributors for a capped fee, enabling those distributors to disseminate the data via the internet and television at no cost to millions of internet users and television viewers.
+To increase consumer choice, NASDAO proposed a pilot to offer access to realtime market data to data distributors for a capped fee, enabling those distributors to disseminate the data via the Internet and Television at no cost to millions of Internet users and Television viewers.
+NASDAQ now proposes a three-month extension of that pilot program on the same terms as applicable today.4